 Popular websites are rife with clever ideas and colorful pictures that make gardeners green with envy.
 Some of the cutest ideas involve shoe garden planters made of old work boots or tennis shoes.
-If the ideas have piqued your creative side, repurposing old shoes as plant containers isn’t as tricky as you might think.
+If these ideas have piqued your creative side, repurposing old shoes as plant containers aren't as tricky as you might think.
 Just unleash your imagination and have fun with shoe planters in the garden.

 Ideas for Shoe Garden Planters

 When it comes to shoes as plant containers, think fun and fanciful, quirky and cute!
 Pull those old purple crocs from the bottom of your closet and turn them into miniature hanging baskets for herbs or trailing lobelia.
-Has your six-year-old outgrown her neon yellow rain boots?
+Has your six year old outgrown her neon yellow rain boots?
 Will you really wear those orange high heels again?
 If the footwear holds potting soil, it will work.

 How to Grow Plants in Shoes or Boots

-Unless you’re using hole-y shoes or your old crocs with drainage holes already built in, the first step to growing plants in shoes successfully is to create drainage holes.
+Unless you're using hole-y shoes or your old crocs with drainage holes already built-in, the first step to growing plants in shoes successfully is to create drainage holes.
 If the shoes have soft soles, you can poke a few holes with a screwdriver or large nail.
-If the soles are hard leather, you’ll probably need a drill.
+If the soles are hard leather, you'll probably need a drill.

 Once you've created drainage, fill the shoes with a lightweight soilless potting mix.
 Likewise, you can choose to stick a smaller container (drainage included) into the shoe or boot whenever feasible.